 Sustainable communities, grow your own vegetables and plants, foraging, live a healthy lifestyle.

-We invited you to make a mandala from local produce or things you had grown yourself, or even by planting seeds and sharing that with us.
-What wonderful results!
+We invited you to make a mandala from local produce or things you have grown yourself.
+Plant seeds for the future and share your dreams for a world that is changing.
+We can make it better.

 Grow Your Own Mandala by Marion Robertson